 There were several reasons.
 The mere presence of the children and their innocence and goodness highlighted the wickedness of the deed which the mob intended to perform.
 Jem’s courage in standing up with his father while hopelessly outnumbered shamed the men who could not do what they intended without the anonymity and protection of the mob.
 Scout’s recognition of Mr. Cunningham and her discussion about his son emphasized the purity of children and family life.
 The men realized that they would have trouble explaining to their children what they intended to do that night.
 (One of the tests to determine ethical conduct is whether the actor would want his family to know what he had done.
 See Ethical Testing: How Will Our Decisions Affect Other People, Animals and the Environment? — 4.D. the Rule of Disclosure.)
 Finally, the lynch mob had not intended to hurt any children.
 Their evil didn’t go that far.
 But the children would be witnesses and could testify against them.
 They had lost their anonymity and, being cowards, this was not acceptable to them.

-For more than 50 additional discussion questions, click here.
+For more additional discussion questions, click here.

 LITERARY FORMS AND ANALYSIS

 The following two questions are designed to be asked together.

 5. This is a story the focuses on two violent deaths, however, no violence is shown.
 If filmmakers don’t need to show violence to effectively tell a story about two violent deaths, why are so many movies filled with gory and explicit violence?

 There are two reasons: (1) those who make films that rely on violence to interest viewers are not very good storytellers; they have little real artistic talent, and (2) filmmakers are pandering to the lowest common denominator in an effort to fill the theaters.

 6. Many of the names in this story tell us something about the characters.
 What do they tell us?

 See the Section on “Symbols” in the Learning Guide.